ptdewey/pendulum-nvim/README.md

     timer_len = 60,     -- 1 minute
     gen_reports = true, -- Enable report generation (requires Go)
     top_n = 10,         -- Include top 10 entries in the report
+    report_section_excludes = {
+        "branch",       -- Hide `branch` section of the report -- Other options includes:
+        -- "directory",
+        -- "filetype",
+        -- "file",
+        -- "project",
+    },
+    report_excludes = {
+        filetype = {
+            -- This table controls what to be excluded from `filetype` section "neo-tree", -- Exclude neo-tree filetype
+        },
+        file = {
+            -- This table controls what to be excluded from `file` section "test.py",  -- Exclude any test.py
+            ".*.go",    -- Exclude all Go files
+        }
+        project = {
+            -- This table controls what to be excluded from `project` section "unknown_project" -- Exclude unknown (non-git) projects
+        },
+        directory = {
+            -- This table controls what to be excluded from `directory` section },
+        branch = {
+            -- This table controls what to be excluded from `branch` section },
+    },
 })
 ```

+**Note**: You can use regex to express the matching patterns within `report_excludes`.

 ## Usage